Skip to main content

 Circle of Friends

-Circle of Friends® was Developed by scholars/practitioners at the Central Union for the Welfare of the Aged at Helsinki University in the early 2000s.
-It is a group rehabilitation model for older people, who experience loneliness from time to time or perhaps every day.
+Circle of Friends® was developed by scholars/practitioners at the Central Union for the Welfare of the Aged at Helsinki University in the early 2000s.
+It is a group rehabilitation model for older people, who experience loneliness from time to time or daily.
 The aim is to alleviate and prevent loneliness.

 • Make new friends